 The daily living component helps cover extra costs so you can carry out your daily living activities.
 It's paid at two different rates - a standard rate and an enhanced rate.
 The rate you're paid depends on whether your ability to carry out daily living activities is limited or severely limited.
-This is tested under the PIP/ADP assessment.
+This is tested under the PIP assessment (see page 7).